Tidewater

 is accredited by the Office

-of Emergency Medical Services
+of Emergency Medical Services, Department

-to provide crisis intervention services to
+of Virginia to provide crisis intervention services to

 emergency medical personnel, fire fighters, law enforcement officers,